Rent Control: Policy Issue

 Overview

-Rent controls distort the housing market by deterring or discouraging the development of rental housing and investment in maintenance and rehabilitation.
-With little to no ability to earn a profit, investors will shift their investments to other non-rent regulated jurisdictions.
-In practice, these policies have the effect of increasing the cost of all housing by forcing a growing community to compete for fewer housing units, and reducing the quality of rental housing.
+Decades of empirical research have shown that these policies distort the housing market by discouraging the development of new rental housing and the maintenance of existing units.
+With little to no ability to earn a profit, investors will transfer their funding to other non-rent controlled jurisdictions.
+In practice, these policies have the effect of increasing the cost of all housing by forcing a growing community to compete for fewer units.

 NAA Position